seakhtar/nsf-sbir/pages/showcase.md

 </div>
 </section>

 <section class="usa-section showcase-content background-gray-dark">
 <div class="usa-content usa-grid">
 <div class="usa-content usa-width-one-half" markdown="1">

 ### All-in-one weather and crop monitor delivers agricultural insight to farmers

-NSF-funded small business Arable Labs has developed a crop and weather sensor that delivers real-time, precision weather information straight to the hands of farmers in the field.
+Arable Labs has developed a crop and weather sensor that delivers real-time, precision weather information straight to the hands of farmers in the field.

 To learn more visit: [https://www.arable.com/](https://www.arable.com/).